Jarbo Bayou: A Community Project to Protect Recreational Uses

 Background and Goals

-Jarbo Bayou, located in Galveston Bayou, is a tributary of Clear Lake.
+Jarbo Bayou is a tributary of Clear Lake, located in Galveston County.
 Since 2002, high concentrations of bacteria, which are found in both human and animal waste, have been observed in the bayou.
 The presence of these bacteria may indicate a health risk to people who swim or wade in the bayou—activities referred to as “contact recreation” in the Texas Surface Water Quality Standards.

 The goal of this project is to improve water quality to protect people who swim in the bayou.
 Toward that goal, the TCEQ and stakeholders are developing a TMDL and an I-Plan to reduce bacteria in Jarbo Bayou.
 A TMDL is like a budget—it determines the amount (or load) of bacteria that the bayou can receive and still support recreational safety.
-The I-Plan outlines the things stakeholders will do to reduce pollutant loads and what parties will be responsible for those activities.
+Its implementation plan outlines the things stakeholders will do to reduce pollutant loads and what parties will be responsible for those activities.

-Staff from the Houston–Galveston Area Council will work with stakeholder communities, interest groups, and local organizations to distribute information about this project.
-The H-GAC will also support stakeholders in developing a plan for watershed improvement through multiple public meetings, forming a Coordination Committee to guide the decision-making process, and work group meetings to drive the technical aspects of the project.
+Staff from the Houston–Galveston Area Council have been working with stakeholder communities, interest groups, and local organizations to distribute information about this project.
+The H-GAC has also been supporting stakeholders in developing a plan for watershed improvement through multiple public meetings, forming a Coordination Committee to guide the decision-making process, and work group meetings to drive the technical aspects of the project.

 Please send an e-mail to email@example.com, and mention the Jarbo Bayou bacteria project in the subject line.
 Or call us at 512-239-6682.